googlefonts/gftools/docs/gftools-packager/README.md

 If `target` is treated as a directory, the tool will simply add the files package into its `{license_dir}/{family_dir}` directory within `target`.
 Note that in this case `target` can also be the current working tree of a git repository, but it can also be an empty or any other directory.
 If the sub-directory `{license_dir}/{family_dir}` already exists, it can't be overridden without giving explicit permission (`-f/--force` or answering in interactive mode).

-This is useful for a local quality assurance (QA) development-feedback loop when mastering a family for google/fonts.
+This is useful for a local quality assurance (QA) development-feedback loop when finalizing a family for google/fonts.
 See `gftools qa` for this.
 Especially Font Bakery with the `googlefonts` profile (i.e. `fontbakery check-googlefonts`) is set up to check all the contents of the family package, not just the font files, and has ideally also access to the google/fonts directory structure and possible sibling families.
-Thus, putting the package into a checked out working directory of google/fonts master is the optimal case for local QA.
+Thus, putting the package into a checked out working directory of google/fonts main branch is the optimal case for local QA.

 ### Git Repository `-g/--gh-git`